da-nrw/DNSCore/ContentBroker/src/main/markdown/deploy.md

 Remarks:

 * -Pdev
-this is the environment setting of the install script which indicates we're on a development workstation
+this is the environment setting of the install script which indicates we're on a development workstation.
-* -DappHome=[appHome]
+In this case the ContentBroker gets configured so that it gets provided with fake versions of the necessary adapters to the storage and presentation layer.
-'''make sure there is no ending slash!!!'''
+* -DappHome=[appHome]  '''make sure there is no ending slash!!!'''

 ### Build and acceptance test the application on a Continuous Integration machine

-All you need then to do for a build that gets automatically deployed locally and acceptance tested is to run
+The build process on a dedicated build machine works more or less the same, with a few exceptions discussed here.
+To execute the build process run:

 1. cd DNSCore/ContentBroker
 1. mvn clean && mvn deploy -Pvm3

+Remarks:

--Pvm3
+* -Pvm3
-this is the environment setting of the install script which indicates we're on a development workstation
+this is the environment setting of the install script which indicates we're on a development workstation.
+This leads to a ContentBroker configuration which provides access to the real iRODS storage layer and the real Fedora presentation layer.
+* missing -DappHome this param is not necessary when -Pvm3 is selected as the paths are preconfigured.
+* mvn deploy instead of mvn verify: The one additional phase executed at the end of the build phase deploys the completely tested release candidate to a precondigured folder were all release candidates are collected.
+This is done to support continuous integration workflows.

 ### Executing single steps